 Because the cost sharing formula in the Members' Agreement produces different cost shares for the members from year-to-year, there is a gain or loss on the opening fund balances.
-In 2023, the City of Langford's change in cost share is \$88,018.
+In 2024, the City of Langford's change in cost share is \$106,467.

 The Municipalities have each become members in the Society, which was incorporated to provide parks, recreation and community services to the Municipalities under contract.
 Under terms of an Operating, Maintenance and Management Agreement, the Society is responsible to equip, maintain, manage and operate the facilities located at the recreation centre.
+The current agreement has a term of March 1, 2020 to February 28, 2025.
+The agreement was extended for another five year term to February 28, 2030.